irmen/Pyro4/docs/source/servercode.rst

 Normally Pyro will simply use a default parameterless constructor call to create the instance.
-If you need special initialization or the class's init method requires parameters, you have to specify a ``instance_creator`` callable as well.
+If you need special initialization or the class's init method requires parameters, you have to specify an ``instance_creator`` callable as well.
 Pyro will then use that to create an instance of your class.
+It will call it with the class to create an instance of as the single parameter.

 Anyway, when you run this, the uri will be printed and the server sits waiting for requests.
 The uri that is being printed looks a bit like this: ``PYRO:obj_dcf713ac20ce4fb2a6e72acaeba57dfd@localhost:51850``